DominicLuidold/WS22-AutonomousSystems-III/DOCUMENTATION.md

 ##### Usage

-The `robot2map_conversion` node can be launched with running the following command on the TurtleBot:
+The `robot2map_conversion` node can be launched with running the following command on the remote computer:

 ```console
 $ roslaunch current_pos launch_transformer.launch